 When you think about a love that lasts forever, you probably picture an engagement.
-You picture young, loved who people falling in love and pledging their love for each other and getting married and that kind of love that lasts, and you probably have things in your head that might be weddings and rings and you know a diamond, right The advertiser say a diamond lasts forever, but I can tell you for sure that a diamond is not last forever.
+You picture young, loved who people falling in love and pledging their love for each other and getting married and that kind of love that lasts, and you probably have things in your head that might be weddings and rings, and you know a diamond, right The advertiser say a diamond lasts forever, but I can tell you for sure that a diamond is not last forever.
 I know this because I frankly just freaked out frantically searching for the tiny diamond that was in my wedding ring.
-My husband bought.
+My husband bought it.
 He saved so much of his money.
 He took out credit card debt to purchase my diamond that goes to my wedding ring.
-I always wanted a heart shape, sharp, a heart shaped diamond, and he designed my wedding ring and bought the diamond and had it set exactly how he wanted it.
+I always wanted a heart shape, sharp, a heart-shaped diamond, and he designed my wedding ring and bought the diamond and had it set exactly how he wanted it.

-And at this time we were in college so he didn’t have a lot of money back in the day.
+And at this time we were in college, so he didn’t have a lot of money back in the day.
 I think minimum wage was probably close to four bucks an hour.
 It wasn’t.
-It wasn’t really a lot in.
+It wasn’t a lot in it.
 Brings were quite expensive back then, but he took out credit card debt.
 He paid as much as he could on cash, any bought this wedding ring for me and I used to love just looking at this wedding ring because it just, it made me just so happy and not the ring itself, but just knowing that he took the time to design it and all the sacrifice that he had to go through to get the ring for me and it just showed like how much he just truly loved me and so I just love this ring.
-But one day I looked down and the and the ring was stolen my finger, but it had hit the side of my leg and snagged and I was devastated because I looked down in.
+But one day I looked down, and the and the ring was stolen my finger, but it had hit the side of my leg and snagged and I was devastated because I looked down in.

 The diamond was gone and I was at this park in

 That’s an out of the world English Bible, and it reads, I am the Alpha and the Omega, the first and the last, the beginning and the end.
 God will never leave or forsake you.
 His love endures forever.
 His love is never changing, never ending in with you for eternity.
 And as we think about our verse for today, give thanks to the Lord.
 What is, what does it mean to give thanks to the Lord Well, really that means to praise him and how do you praise God You know, certainly you can pray to him.
-You could sing to him, you could dance for him.
+You could sing to him; you could dance for him.
 All of those examples in the Bible, you can also Bible Journal and in that is a form of worship.
-So if you have some time on even journaling is fine to reading the Bible as a form of worship.
+So if you have some time on even journaling is fine for reading the Bible as a form of worship.
 All of this is a form of worship.